 What are the qualities that you look for in a candidate to determine whether that person is fit for the job or not?

 Madhabi Guha: Since the beginning of time, when society became civilised, there have been some prevalent thoughts about men and women.
 While women were supposed to focus on family and social life, men were supposed to focus on their careers.
 But we can see, today that those thoughts are slowly changing.

-As per a Mckinsey Report, around 40% women have stepped out into the workplace, out of which 5% are in the top management level like CEO etc. But, the remaining percentage were found to favour flexible work hours because of family as their priority.
+As per a Mckinsey Report, around 40% of women have stepped out into the workplace, out of which 5% are in the top management level like CEO etc. But, the remaining percentage were found to favour flexible work hours because of the family as their priority.

 Nowadays we can see women performing well even in sectors like aviation, shipping and factories.

 As an organisation, irrespective of whether a candidate is male or female, we always look for the ones having that willingness to work.
 Determination and dedication are other qualities that are important.
 The candidate should be having an agile mind and a sense of aggressiveness towards the task at hand.
-Knowledge is important, coupled with skill which further improves with experience and lastly the candidate should be accountable for the work they do.
+Knowledge is important, coupled with the skill which further improves with experience and lastly, the candidate should be accountable for the work they do.